This is the second chapter of The Ultimate Guide to Carpets.

 While there's no denying that options such as hardwood, polished concrete or tiles are ideal for some projects, hard flooring options in general lack the variety of styles, designs, textures and construction types available with carpets.
 Correctly specified, installed and maintained, a good quality carpet will keep its appearance for many years to come.

-What’s less well known, however, is that carpet also adds several significant benefits to the indoor climate, plus important safety aspects, acoustic benefits and increased energy efficiency.
-When specifying a high quality carpet, you can be sure that it will fully address the following seven factors:
+What's less well known, however, is that carpet also adds several significant benefits to the indoor climate, plus important safety aspects, acoustic benefits and increased energy efficiency.
+When specifying a high quality carpet, you can be sure that it'll fully address the following seven factors:

 Today's manufacturers of carpet for both commercial and domestic use offer a vast array of styles and colours, allowing you to source exactly what you want or to customorder colours and patterns ideal for any project.
 With carpet, your options range from vibrant and expressive colours and larger patterns to organic patterns in softer, subdued, neutral tones.
 What's more, creating your own custom carpet designs is now faster and more cost effective due to the high velocity dye-injection technology, an advanced dyeing solution available from specialised custom carpet manufacturers.

-Also keep in mind that the higher quality the carpet, the longer it will maintain its appearance and the less need there will be over time for disposal and replacement.
+Also keep in mind that the higher quality the carpet, the longer it'll maintain its appearance and the less need there'll be over time for disposal and replacement.
 You obviously also need to ensure the carpet you specify meets all international performance standards.
 In Europe, carpets should be tested and certified in accordance with the European standard for test and classification of textile floorings, EN 1307, which rates carpeting on durability and longterm appearance retention.
-Check that the carpet manufacturer you are dealing with uses thorough testing equipment in connection with all its product development activities.
+Check that the carpet manufacturer you're dealing with uses thorough testing equipment in connection with all its product development activities.

 Most people spend the vast majority of their time indoors, especially in the winter months, so the indoor environments we live and work in play a vital role in our general well-being, health and productivity both at work and in our spare time.
 Emissions of vapour from building materials and equipment, known as volatile organic compounds (VOCs), are the major culprits in indoor climate problems.